ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     PSO has for mail using its domain but not passing DMARC verification.
     Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" or "np" tags.
-    This tag is mandatory for policy records only, but not for third-party reporting records (see [@!DMARC-Aggregate-Reporting] and [@!DMARC-Failure-Reporting])
+    If this tag is not present in an otherwise syntactically valid DMARC record, then the record is treated as if it included "p=none" (see (#dmarc-policy-discovery)).
+This tag is not applicable for third-party reporting records (see [@!DMARC-Aggregate-Reporting] and [@!DMARC-Failure-Reporting])
     Possible values are as follows: